chec/example-store-boilerplate/README.md

 # Commerce.js boilerplate

 This repository contains a bare-bones example store to see how Commerce.js works.
-The templates use Bootstrap for some basic styling.
+The templates uses Bootstrap for some basic styling.

 ## Requirements